Dmedina88/fetch/README.md

 # Fetch Take Home Project

-This project is a solution for the Fetch Rewards coding exercise.
+This project is a solution for the Fetch coding exercise.
 It fetches data from a provided endpoint, processes it, and displays it in a user-friendly format.

 ## Features